 Only 1 out of every 10 adults in the U.S. meets the recommended intake of fruits and vegetables (5 servings per day) let alone the 10 servings per day that I recommend.
 Unfortunately, the fruits and vegetables that are usually consumed tend to be high in carbohydrates and low in polyphenols.
 Examples would include bananas and potatoes that can rapidly increase blood sugar levels leading to increased insulin levels.
 This is why supplementing with purified polyphenol extracts will have the least adverse effect on blood sugar levels.

-Are some polyphenol better than others?
+Are some polyphenols better than others?

 Yes.
 There are about 8,000 known polyphenols from a wide variety of sources.
 I consider the best dietary sources are from the blueberry family.
-The polyphenols in the blueberry family, include; American blueberries, Russian blueberries (bilberries) and the Patagonia blueberry (maqui berries).
-Maqui berries have the highest concentration of a subclass of polyphenols called delphinidins which are water-soluble meaning they are more likely to get into the blood and have been shown to help support improved blood sugar levels and reduced oxidative stress in clinical studies.
+The polyphenols in the blueberry family include: American blueberries, Russian blueberries (bilberries), and the Patagonia blueberry (maqui berries).
+Maqui berries have the highest concentration of a subclass of polyphenols called delphinidins which are water-soluble, meaning they are more likely to get into the blood and have been shown to help support improved blood sugar levels and reduced oxidative stress in clinical studies.

 What is Maqui?